 Is it really important to know what’s in everything you eat?
 I think feeding ourselves and our families requires educated decisions, but sometimes we just want to walk blindly and not know.

-I like to post different articles and new studies about food on Facebook and Twitter.
-Sometimes people get upset when they find out what’s in their food, and even go so far as scolding me for posting it.
+I like to post different articles and new studies about food on Facebook and Instagram, and sometimes people get upset when they find out what’s in their food, and even go so far as scolding me for posting it.

 When my girls were babies (and before I was eating organic, whole foods), I didn’t even think to turn over the can of baby formula and read the ingredients.
 My youngest was 9 months old when I read the ingredients.
 I about fainted.
 Well, I actually cried to be completely honest.
 I cried because I hadn’t thought to read the ingredients and I was so mad that a company would sell a can of baby formula loaded with sugars, corn syrup, preservatives, etc.